juitnow/juit-vue-i18n/README.md

 // the "number" string will be "1,234.5", "1.234,5" or whatever locale specified
 ```

-A currency can be specified as a second parameter, for quick formatting:
+A currency can be specified as a second parameter for quick formatting:

 ```typescript
 import { useTranslator } from '@juit/vue-i18n'